zulfadlizainal/nr-dimensioning/Part 1 Operating Band, Frame Structure/3_RE Count/README.md

 # RE Count Based on SCS and Bandwidth

-Calculating the Resource Element (RE) count forevery FR, SCS, and Bandwidth.
+Calculating the Resource Element (RE) count for every FR, SCS, and Bandwidth.
 Simulation is segregating the count based on normal CP and extended CP.

 ### Explanation